October 5-8, 2018

 Ilse Ranch - Taiton, TX

 The registration fee is $10 per person.
-Registration opens in August.
+Registration is completed by the unit leadership.

 Friday: Check-in, set up, camp out.